scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In case of failure, gRPC calls return an error as specified by the gRPC framework.
 That is, a non-zero status code and an explanatory string.

-# SCION data plane use by the SCION control plane {#app-b}
+# SCION Data Plane use by the SCION Control Plane {#app-b}
 {:numbered="false"}

-The SCION control plane RPC APIs rely on QUIC connections carried by the SCION dataplane.
+The SCION Control Plane RPC APIs rely on QUIC connections carried by the SCION dataplane.
 The main difference between QUIC over native UDP and QUIC over UDP/SCION is the need for a UDP/SCION connection initiator to identify the relevant peer (service resolution) and to select a path to it.
-Since the control service is itself the source of path segment information, the following bootstraping strategies apply:
+Since the Control Service is itself the source of path segment information, the following bootstrapping strategies apply:

 * Neighboring ASes craft one-hop-paths directly.
 This allows multihop paths to be constructed and propagated incrementally.
-* Constructed multihop paths are registered with the control service at the origin core AS.
+* Constructed multihop paths are registered with the Control Service at the origin core AS.
 The path to that AS is the very path being registered.
 * Paths to far ASes are available from neighboring ASes.
-Clients obtain paths to remote ASes from their local control service.
+Clients obtain paths to remote ASes from their local Control Service.
 * Control services respond to requests from remote ASes by reversing the path via which the request came.
-* Clients find the relevant control service endpoint by resolving a "service address" (that is an address where the `DT/DL` field of the common header is set to 1/0 (see {{I-D.dekater-scion-dataplane}}).
+* Clients find the relevant Control Service endpoint by resolving a "service address" (that is an address where the `DT/DL` field of the common header is set to 1/0 (see {{I-D.dekater-scion-dataplane}}).

 The mechanics of service address resolution are the following: